csyeungad/Labelme2YOLO/README.md

 # Labelme2YOLO

 **Labelme2YOLO** is a convenient tool designed to convert datasets annotated with [Labelme](https://github.com/wkentaro/labelme) into the YOLO format, streamlining the dataset preparation process for YOLO model training.

+In addition to format conversion, it offers:

+- Grouping of raw images and Labelme JSON annotations by predefined flags.
+- Visualization of label aspect ratios and object sizes for comprehensive exploratory data analysis.

+This helps users better understand their dataset distribution and quality before training YOLO models.

 ## Why use Labelme2YOLO?